jibidus/monitofen/README.md

 - [ ] PI: test schedule file importation
 - [ ] PI: notify in case of error
+- [ ] import: force importation of a given file
 - [ ] Automate deployment